 Sample Medical Release Form

-In any event, your attorney will need you to sign a release form like the one below so that your medical providers are authorized to provide a copy of your records to your lawyer.
+Your signature authorizes medical providers to provide your lawyer with a copy of your records.
 See FindLaw's Medical Malpractice section for more articles and resources.

 HIPAA Privacy Authorization Form